 Successfully integrating AI video analytics into existing continuous improvement programs requires thoughtful planning and phased execution.
 Organizations achieving the best results follow structured implementation approaches that build confidence while delivering quick wins.

 Phase deployment begins with pilot programs on high-impact areas.
-Select one production line or process experiencing known challenges—perhaps a bottleneck operation or area with quality concerns.
+Select one production line or process experiencing known bottlenecks—perhaps a bottleneck operation or area with quality concerns.
 This focused approach allows teams to refine AI models, establish workflows, and demonstrate value before expanding deployment.
 Early wins build organizational support and provide learning experiences that streamline broader rollout.

 Change management proves equally critical.
 Address workforce concerns directly—emphasize that AI enhances rather than replaces human expertise.
 Provide comprehensive training on interpreting AI-generated insights and responding to automated alerts.
 Celebrate early successes publicly and highlight how AI helps workers perform better.

-Common implementation pitfalls include underestimating data cleanup requirements, ignoring auxiliary constraints like compressed air capacity, and insufficient operator training.
 Winning organizations invest time upfront in data quality and process mapping, ensuring AI systems have clean inputs for optimal performance.

 Building a culture of data-driven improvement